JaktoDziala/Arifutera/README.md

 ## Configuration

-The application connects to the GitHub API anonymously.
-No additional configuration is required for this.
+No additional configuration is required.

 To run the application, execute the following commands in the terminal: